zPSP-Dev/Zig-PSP/README.md

 In the PSP programming community, many libraries, tools, and other features are written in C or C++, which as we know has its problems with writing clean, reusable, and high quality code.
 Given that the core objectives of Zig as a language are to allow us to create well-designed and reusable software, Zig seems like a perfect fit for integrating older PSP libraries while striving to develop higher quality software!

-## What about the PSPSDK?

-Zig-PSP has **no reliance** on the legacy toolchain.

-## Road to Release!
-- [x] PSP PRX Generation
-- [x] All PSP Userland Library Symbols
-- [x] Full `build.zig` build script
-- [x] Remove all dependencies on PSPSDK headers & Newlib
-- [x] Basic PSP Debug Printing
-- [x] Remove dependency on Rust-PSP installs.
-- [x] Basic PSP Memory & VRAM Allocator
-- [x] Basic Error handling on Main
-- [x] Fixup enums
-- [x] Panic Support
-- [x] Remove C dependencies!
-- [x] Documentation for the custom modules.
-- [x] Benchmarking
-- [x] Include basic examples!
-- [ ] Self-hosted tools
-- [ ] Remove Reliance on Rust libpsp.a
-- [ ] Initial Release!
-- [ ] Stack Traces
-- [ ] CPU-level analysis and profiling
-- [ ] STD Custom OS Support
-- [ ] STD Upstream Support

-## Dependencies
+## Installation Requirements

-The only true external dependency that this library requires is the lld linker for LLVM.
+The only other program required to use Zig-PSP is the lld linker for LLVM.
 This is required purely because the build script cannot pass the -emit-relocs flag to generate an ELF.
 [See The Issue Here](https://github.com/ziglang/zig/issues/5986)

 Zig-PSP also relies on binary tools included as submodules from the zPSP-Dev team.